 Where to stay in Dillon?

-There are a few different lodging options in Dillon, from camping and RV parks to cabins, Airbnbs, and hotels.
+There are a few different lodging options in Dillon, from camping and RV parks to cabins, apartments, and hotels.
 There are plenty of choices to fit every budget and wish list.
-For a full Montana experience, I recommend either grabbing a tent and going camping at a primitive site, or renting out a rustic cabin on Airbnb.
+For a full Montana experience, I recommend either grabbing a tent and going camping at a primitive site, or renting out a cabin.
+This log home with a hot tub is a great choice!

 What is the best place to eat in Dillon?